Isra-Mosad/Isra-Mosad/README.md

 ### Hi there 👋
 ------------------------------------------------------------------------
-A CyberSecurity student who has a passion for learning new challenges.
+CyberSecurity student who has a passion for learning new challenges.
 ---------------------
 - 🔭 I’m currently working on Graduation-Project
 - 🌱 I’m currently learning Web-Pentesting